AurelienNioche/MoneyServer/README.md

 ## Code structure
+The consumers.py scripts contains a Consumer class, that is instantiated when running the server.
+That's how the Consumer instance records information about clients through time.

-When request from client, 'received' is called from 'Consumers.py' (websocket) and then views.py.
+When request from client, 'received' is called from 'consumers.py' (websocket) and then views.py.

-All functions have generic patterns.
+All view functions have generic patterns.

 * Get user and room.
 Defined in 'client.py' from either 'room' or 'user' folder.
   - room folder: all functions relative to change properties of room or sending information to all users;